XlinCLab/multimodal-yolo/README.md

 git lfs ls-files
 ```

-# Training a new model
+# Training a new object recognition model
-If you want to train your own model, you will need to annotate around 250 pictures in Yolo format, for example using [this annotator](https://hub.docker.com/r/heartexlabs/label-studio).
-Run in Docker using the following commands:
+If you want to train your own object recognition model, you will need to annotate around 250 pictures in [YOLO format](https://roboflow.com/formats/yolo), for example using [this annotator from LabelStudio](https://hub.docker.com/r/heartexlabs/label-studio).
+Run the annotator in Docker using the following commands:
 ```
 docker pull heartexlabs/label-studio:latest

 docker run -it -p 8080:8080 -v `pwd`/mydata:/label-studio/data heartexlabs/label-studio:latest
 ```
-Then open http://0.0.0.0:8080/ in a web browser and there is your annotator!
+Then open http://0.0.0.0:8080/ in a web browser to access the annotator.
+Note that you may first need to create an account with [LabelStudio](http://0.0.0.0:8080/user/login/).

 To train the model on your annotated data, run:
 ```